-What really is a pair?
-It could be implemented internally in various ways.
-It could be any data structure so long as cons, car, and cdr work together properly.

-In fact, it might not be a data structure at all.
-It might be a function:
+- What really is a pair?
+It could be implemented internally in various ways. - It could be any data structure so long as cons, car, and cdr work together properly. - In fact, it might not be a data structure at all, but a function: